Bradleykingz/nodeMongoAudioUploadStreamTest/README.md

-# nodeMongoAudioUploadStreamTest
+# A Simple Node Streaming Server
-Experimenting with streaming audio to/from node - mongodb using gridfs
+Experimenting with streaming audio to/from node - mongodb using gridfs.

+A few changes made from the original, mainly support for seeking.